argatf05/NYC-Taxi/README.md

 1. How has the congestion surcharge been applied throughout Manhattan?
 (Bagaimana pemerataan implementasi *congestion surcharge* di Manhattan?)
 2. How do customers behave towards the implementation of the congestion surcharge?
 (Bagaimana *customer behavior* terhadap penerapan congestion surcharge?)
 3. What are the potential impacts of a fairer congestion surcharge implementation?
 (Apa potensi dampak dari penerapan *congestion surcharge* yang lebih merata?)

+# **Section**
+This project consists of Data Understanding, Data Cleaning, and Exploratory Data Analysis